 “Current glass recycling process relies on mature technology housed in large centralized facilities, consuming substantial energy and incurring high transportation costs,” elucidate Professor Juan Pou and Dr. Rafael Comesaña, coordinators of EverGLASS.
 “Also, there are many types of glasses which are not possible to recycle at all.”

-EverGLASS is not just a recycling project; it’s a vision for the future.
+EverGLASS is not just a glass recycling project; it’s a vision for the future.

 This new technology may empower users in the future by allowing them to input glass waste and choose the specific product they wish to obtain directly from the machine.
 Moving from a centralized to a distributed recycling concept, EverGLASS places people at the forefront, offering a sustainable and environmentally friendly solution.